-allows for incremental deployment in existing networks: legacy control plane entities from operators can connect to the transport core network without modifying the existing interfaces.
-In this model, the SDN controller implements standardized interfaces to support the internetworking with existing legacy entities even if they run on a virtualized environment (what is known as virtual EPC, vEPC).
+Two different models can be adopted to implement an SDWN architecture: "evolutionary" and "clean slate."
+The evolutionary model allows for incremental deployment in existing networks: legacy control plane entities from the operators can connect to the transport core network without modifying the existing interfaces.
+In this model, the SDN controller implements standardized interfaces to support the internetworking with existing legacy entities, even if they run on a virtualized environment (what is known as virtual EPC, vEPC).

 In the clean slate model, the control plane functions are directly programmed on the SDN controller or on top of it as applications, using a software API between the virtual operators and the SDN controller.
-While this approach does not allow for easy incremental deployment, it brings from day one all the advantages of programmable network architectures.
-For example, the deployment of new network functions and services is much easier and faster, as it can be directly implemented on the controller and does not have an impact on multiple interfaces and equipment from different vendors.
+While this approach does not allow for an easy incremental deployment, it brings from day one all the advantages of programmable network architectures.
+For example, the deployment of new network functions and services is much easier and faster, as it can be directly implemented on the controller and does not need to impact on multiple interfaces and equipment from different vendors.
 We can just take the simple, but very representative, example of IPv6 support on a mobile network.
-With the clean slate approach, adding IPv6 support would just require additional code on the SDN controller, compared to defining new interfaces and procedures on the different control and user plane entities, which require software/firmware updates (if not even replacing some hardware).
+With the clean slate approach, adding IPv6 support would just require additional code on the SDN controller, as compared to defining new interfaces, procedures on the different control and user plane entities, which require software/firmware updates (if not even replacing some hardware).

 The brain of the architecture, the SDN controller, is connected to each programmable entity.
-Note that the SDN controller is a logical entity, which might also be decentralized into different physical boxes to improve scalability and performance, although this is currently the subject of extensive research [11].
+Note that the SDN controller is a logical entity, which might also be decentralized into different physical boxes to improve scalability and performance, though this is currently the subject of extensive research [11].

-In order to allow third parties (e.g., service and application providers) to influence/control the behavior of the network, an API is enabled.
-This API effectively enables external players to get access to the network resources, similar to what an operating system (OS) does with the access of applications to computational resources and peripherals.
+In order to allow third parties (such as service and application providers) to influence/control the behavior of the network, an API is enabled.
+This API effectively enables external players to get access to the network resources, similar to what an OS does with the access of applications to computational resources and peripherals.
 The API offered by the SDN controller supports different access levels to the external parties, so personalization can vary on different dimensions: per application, per user, per (virtual) operator, per access network, or a combination of them.